YutaroHayakawa/vale-bpf/README.md

 # VALE BPF Extention Module
 Vale-bpf module is an extention of VALE software switch.

-This module makes it possible to program VALE with eBPF.
+This module makes VALE possible to program with eBPF.

+## Supported Platforms
+- Linux
+- FreeBSD

 ## Requirements
 - clang-3.7 (for compilation of C -> eBPF program)
 - netmap (https://github.com/luigirizzo/netmap.git)

-netmap supports both FreeBSD and Linux, but this module supports only Linux **for now**.
-It will be supported in the future.

 ## Installation
 Assume that you already installed netmap/VALE to your system